gianfrancodemarco/site/content/posts/dumb-db-1.md

 ---
-title: "DumbDB: Implementing a dumb DBMS from scratch - Part I: an Append Only Database"
+title: "DumbDB: Implementing a dumb DBMS from scratch - Part I: an Append-Only Database"
 date: 2025-04-06
 description: ""
 type: "post"
 tags: ["Python", "Databases", "Data Engineering"]
 weight: 1
-summary: "Developing a dumb DBMS from scratch using Python - implement the most common operations on with an Append Only Database"
+summary: "Developing a dumb DBMS from scratch using Python - implement the most common operations on with an Append-Only Database"
 image: /images/posts/dumb-db-1/hero.jpg
 showTableOfContents: true
 ---